PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 19:55:36
+Last updated: 2024-04-02 19:56:44
-Random Quote: I allow my intuition to lead my path. - Manuel Puig
+Random Quote: Faith in oneself is the best and safest course. - Michelangelo